heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 - The network application must be written in Java, compatible with Java 17
 - The network application must be built using Maven
+- Your application must be slightly more complex and different than the ones presented during the course

 ## Remarks